 Palais de Chaillot also hosts two world class museums.

 Palais de Chaillot is worth a visit for its museums.

-The Palais de Chaillot and Paris Modern Art Museum are the main legacies of Paris 1937 exhibition.
+The Palais de Chaillot and Paris Modern Art Museum are the main legacies of Paris 1937 international exhibition.

 Palais de Chaillot became the first UN headquarters in 1946.
 It remained so until 1951.
 The Universal Declaration of Human Rights was adopted in Palais de Chaillot by the UN General Assembly on December 10th 1948.

 Eleanor Roosevelt chaired the declaration drafting committee.
 With her were Rene Cassin of France, Charles Malik of Lebanon, Peng Chung Chang of China and John Humphrey of Canada.

 More top Paris monuments.